MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 ## Testing communication and control of the motors without the legs

-1. Following the [instructions](https://docs.odriverobotics.com/) on the ODrive website setup the firmware.
+1. Following the [instructions](https://docs.odriverobotics.com/) for simple commands of motor control (e.g. moving to a position or running at a constant speed).

     a.
-Change the motor poles to 7.
+Change the motor magent pole pairs to 7 (if it is not 7).

     b.
 Verify the encoder CPR is 2048*4.

-    c.
-Connect the programmer and build and flash the firmware.

 2. Open up a terminal and navigate to the folder with the ```explore_odrive.py``` file.